Politics of Rhodesia: 1961 constitution

-There was no explicit racial discrimination in the Rhodesian political system before 1969.
-It is sometimes claimed that had the black community participated more fully in the political process then the outcome of the 1962 general election would have been different and UDI would have been avoided.
 African nationalist groups objected to the 1961 constitution and urged those eligible to vote not to register, and those that had registered not to vote.
 Relatively few eligible Africans did register to vote, and B-roll voter turnout in the 1962 election was less than 25%.

-The Rhodesians maintained the system was broadly fair since the 50/15 power share split reflected the relative contributions of white and black communities to the "fisc" (that is, the tax take).
-Progress to black majority rule was possible within the arrangement of the 1961 constitution as a result of advances in black wealth and education, although it would have taken some years to achieve.
-It would have required the black community to patiently accept an extended period of white minority rule followed by an extended period of power sharing.
-Black politicians in the early 1960s were not minded to accept such an arrangement.
-In any event, income and property qualifications for the electoral roll had become an anachronism.

 Ian Smith and other Rhodesians claimed that this political arrangement would have resulted in an evolutionary transition to black majority rule which would have avoided the rushed transition that had caused difficulty in other African countries.
 But critics maintain that the stubborn refusal to make immediate and visible progress to majority rule in the early 1960s set in train events which are causing serious trouble in modern Zimbabwe to this day.

 In 1965 there were revisions to the Constitution that reflected the new status of the nation after UDI.
 Primarily, the revisions erased the rights of the British Government to legislate and act on behalf of Rhodesia, and provided for further constitutional amendments on a two-thirds majority of parliament.
 The Officer Administering the Government was to be the Commander-In-Chief of the Armed Forces.